 Connecticut's government suffers from a lack of managerial oversight, but the new governor, Jodi Rell, is taking steps to impose tighter performance standards.

 These conclusions are based on research released today by The Government Performance Project (GPP), the nation's only comprehensive, independent analysis of how well each state government is managed.
 The project is funded by The Pew Charitable Trusts.

-The GPP used data from different sources: (1) an online survey filled out by designated state managers, (2) a systematic analysis of public documents, and (3) interviews with legislators and executive officials, independent citizen groups and academics.
+The GPP used data from different sources: (1) an online survey filled out by designated state managers; (2) a systematic analysis of public documents; (3) interviews with legislators and executive officials, independent citizen groups and academics.
 (Note to journalists: please see methodology below for detailed information on process.)

-To view the complete report on Michigan and to compare its performance to the other 49 states, see http://results.gpponline.org/Michigan.
-The February issue of Governing magazine also reports on the state grades at http://www.governing.com on January 31.
+To view the complete report on Connecticut and to compare its performance to the other 49 states, see http://results.gpponline.org/connecticut.
+The February issue of Governing magazine also reports on the state grades at governing.com.

 The Pew Charitable Trusts (http://www.pewtrusts.com) serve the public interest by providing information, policy solutions and support for civic life.
 Based in Philadelphia, with an office in Washington, D.C., the Trusts make investments to provide organizations and citizens with fact-based research and practical solutions for challenging issues.
 With approximately $4.1 billion in dedicated assets, in 2003 the Trusts committed more than $143 million to 151 nonprofit organizations.